UPDATE: This business models post was originally published on 28 October 2019 and updated on 14 January 2021.

 Starting a new business is a very exciting time.
 You’re full of fresh ideas, optimism and energy and it’s all systems go.
 But it can also be a stressful time where you’re often putting your personal finances on the line to bring your business to life.
 One of the first steps in creating a successful startup is to choose a suitable business model that will allow you to thrive.

 Editor’s note: Once you choose a revenue model, the next step is to get a website.
-Launch one today with our 30-day risk-free trial.
+Launch one today with GoDaddy Websites + Marketing.
+Fast, easy, free.

 What’s a business model?